andrew-johnson-4/AI4P/README.md

 ### Language Specification

+[Term]
-[term] A term can always be represented as a lambda calculus term.
+A Term can always be represented as a lambda calculus term.

+[Type]
-[type] A type can always be represented nominally with possible internal structure expressable as a lamba calculus term.
+A Type can always be represented nominally with possible internal structure expressable as a lamba calculus term.

+[Split]
-[split] A split is a symbolic link to multiple ambiguous terms.
-Any term position that accepts a Term must accept a Split.
+A Split is a symbolic link to multiple ambiguous terms.
+Any Term position that accepts a Term must accept a Split.

+[Join]
-[join] A join is a symbolic link to multiple ambiguous types.
-Any type position that accepts a Type must accept a Join.
+A Join is a symbolic link to multiple ambiguous types.
+Any Type position that accepts a Type must accept a Join.

+[Goal]
-[goal] A goal is an objective to minimize or maximize a metric produced from some Terms and Types.
+A Goal is an objective to minimize or maximize a metric produced from some Terms and Types.

+[Relation]
-[relation] A relation is a property of comparison of some Terms and Types.
+A relation is a property of comparison of some Terms and Types.
+A relation is considered a Boolean Term even though it may reference both Terms AND Types.
+Any Term position that accepts a Boolean Term must accept a Relation.

 ### Example